-Results 1–10 of 51 for "Press Release"X related to "Emotion-Focused Therapy" Refine Your Search Refine Your Search TopicEmotional health (9)Children (8)Stress (6)Trauma (5)Women & men (5) 28 more... [+] Depression (4)Personality (4)Teens (4)Workplace issues (4)Anxiety (3)Learning & memory (3)Parenting (3)Addictions (2)Bipolar disorder (2)Education (2)Ethics (2)Kids & the media (2)Sport & exercise (2)Suicide (2)Therapy (2)Anger (1)Bullying (1)Disability (1)Eating disorders (1)Environment (1)Health disparities (1)Immigration (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Sexuality (1)Sleep (1)Socioeconomic status (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2014 (3)2013 (11)2012 (17)2011 (16)2010 (8)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Gurwitch, Robin (1)Pargament, Kenneth I. (1)Rohan, Kelly (1) 1 more... [+] Youngstrom, Eric (1)Hide details Results 1–10 of 51 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Work-Focused Psychotherapy Can Help Employees Return to Work SoonerEmployees on sick leave with common mental health disorders such as depression and anxiety fully returned to work sooner when therapy deals with work-related problems and how to get back on the job.Press Release (February 2012)2.Myths and Realities About Bipolar DisorderEric A. Youngstrom, PhD, shares knowledge on what bipolar disorder is and psychology’s role in identifying and treating it.Press Release (October 2012)3.Perception of Facial Expressions Differs Across CulturesPeople from different cultures perceive facial expressions in unique ways through their own mental representations.Press Release (September 2011)4.APA Marks Mental Health Awareness Month with Focus on Immigrant and Child Mental Health IssuesIssues including traumatized children and health care disparities among immigrants will be spotlighted in May for Mental Health Awareness Month.Press Release (April 2012)5.Too Much Undeserved Self-Praise Can Lead to DepressionStudies challenge the notion that self-enhancement and providing positive performance feedback to low performers is beneficial to emotional health.Press Release (October 2011)6.Statement of the American Psychological Association on the DSM-5 Development ProcessAPA Members with significant expertise in the scientific areas relevant to the Diagnostic and Statistical Manual of Mental Disorders have been urged to take part in the DSM revision efforts.Press Release (December 2011)7.Anger: How to Recognize and Deal with a Common EmotionDr.
-Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)8.What's So Funny?
-Chimps Have Different Response LaughterStudy shows interesting similarity between chimp and human conversational laughter.Press Release (March 2011)9.Teens Involved in Arts Activities Report More Depressive Symptoms than Teens Not Involved in the Arts, Research FindsTeens who participate in after-school arts activities such as music, drama and painting are more likely to report feeling depressed or sad than students who are not involved in these programs.Press Release (November 2012)10.Seasonal Affective Disorder Sufferers Have More Than Just Winter BluesAPA asked psychologist and seasonal affective disorder expert Kelly Rohan, PhD, to explain the signs of the disorder and potential treatments.Press Release (February 2013) Previous 1 2 3 ...
+Results 1–10 of 51 for "Press Release"X related to "Emotion-Focused Therapy" Refine Your Search Refine Your Search TopicEmotional health (8)Children (7)Stress (5)Women & men (5)Depression (4) 27 more... [+] Personality (4)Teens (4)Trauma (4)Workplace issues (4)Learning & memory (3)Addictions (2)Anxiety (2)Bipolar disorder (2)Education (2)Ethics (2)Kids & the media (2)Parenting (2)Sport & exercise (2)Therapy (2)Anger (1)Bullying (1)Disability (1)Eating disorders (1)Health disparities (1)Immigration (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Pain (1)Sleep (1)Socioeconomic status (1)Suicide (1)Violence (1)Hide detailsDocument TypePress ReleaseXYear2014 (3)2013 (10)2012 (14)2011 (15)2010 (8)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Gurwitch, Robin (1)Pargament, Kenneth I. (1)Rohan, Kelly (1) 1 more... [+] Youngstrom, Eric (1)Hide details Results 1–10 of 51 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Work-Focused Psychotherapy Can Help Employees Return to Work SoonerEmployees on sick leave with common mental health disorders such as depression and anxiety fully returned to work sooner when therapy deals with work-related problems and how to get back on the job.Press Release (February 2012)2.Myths and Realities About Bipolar DisorderEric A. Youngstrom, PhD, shares knowledge on what bipolar disorder is and psychology’s role in identifying and treating it.Press Release (October 2012)3.Too Much Undeserved Self-Praise Can Lead to DepressionStudies challenge the notion that self-enhancement and providing positive performance feedback to low performers is beneficial to emotional health.Press Release (October 2011)4.Perception of Facial Expressions Differs Across CulturesPeople from different cultures perceive facial expressions in unique ways through their own mental representations.Press Release (September 2011)5.Anger: How to Recognize and Deal with a Common EmotionDr.
+Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)6.What's So Funny?
+Chimps Have Different Response LaughterStudy shows interesting similarity between chimp and human conversational laughter.Press Release (March 2011)7.Teens Involved in Arts Activities Report More Depressive Symptoms than Teens Not Involved in the Arts, Research FindsTeens who participate in after-school arts activities such as music, drama and painting are more likely to report feeling depressed or sad than students who are not involved in these programs.Press Release (November 2012)8.Seasonal Affective Disorder Sufferers Have More Than Just Winter BluesAPA asked psychologist and seasonal affective disorder expert Kelly Rohan, PhD, to explain the signs of the disorder and potential treatments.Press Release (February 2013)9.Statement of the American Psychological Association on the DSM-5 Development ProcessAPA Members with significant expertise in the scientific areas relevant to the Diagnostic and Statistical Manual of Mental Disorders have been urged to take part in the DSM revision efforts.Press Release (December 2011)10.Dealing with the Cyberworld's Dark SidePeople who are cyberstalked, cyberbullied or harassed online through social media, email and instant messaging experience high levels of stress and trauma.Press Release (August 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 51 for "Press Release"X related to "Emotion-Focused Therapy"